 My holidays are filled with raucous Italian laughter and seriously good eats, sometimes wildly unhealthy, but still amazingly delicious.
 Unfortunately, I can't partake anymore because all the traditional dishes we serve are filled with gluten, dairy and/or meat.
 That's why I'm all about the sides!

 I'll happily pack my plate with all the side dishes and appetizers!
 Since most of the time these dishes are safe for me to eat, I end up just turning them into my actual meal.
 That way I don't have to worry about cooking a whole separate meal.
-And luckily for

 And luckily for me, since I'm the one cooking these dishes most of the time, I find recipes like quinoa salads some of the easiest to whip up.
 Take this brussels sprout quinoa salad: only 30 minutes to make.
 I think it's exactly what your holiday table needs this year.
 Bright, flavorful, and festive!